Captain-Slow-TC/TCIP-LPUE/README.md

 This repository is distributed under the **Apache License 2.0 (January 2004)**.

-**Note:** The code and models provided here are intended for **academic and research purposes only**.
-Commercial use requires explicit permission.
+The code and models provided here are intended for academic and research purposes.

 ---